How to build an online cloud kitchen platform like Kitopi?

 Standalone Kitchen

-This is the most popular cloud kitchen model where a single concept is followed, and one or two food options are provided.
-For example, think of a pizza joint where the menu is anywhere between ten to fifteen items.
+This is the most popular cloud kitchen model, in which a single concept is followed, and one or two food options are provided.
+For example, think of a pizza joint with a menu of between ten and fifteen items.

 Cloud Restaurants